psanan/petsc_configure_helpers/README.txt

+This repository stores PETSc configure and test scripts for various clusters.
+(Originally all at CSCS, hence the name of the repository!)

 To get PETSc running on daint

 1) Load up the modules you want.
 For cray, it might be okay to use the defaults (PrgEnv-cray and cray-mpich).
 You may also want cudatoolkit or cmake.